-In the classic internal and external sales team sales model and weekly sales reports, sales managers can see the number of phone calls or on-site visits, the number of new leads, and the number of new sales conversions.
+In the classic internal and external sales team, sales model and weekly sales reports, sales managers can see the number of phone calls or on-site visits, the number of new leads, and the number of new sales conversions.
 They are still important, but for consumer organizations, the question is how many visitors to a website become actual customers.

 As part of your overall conversion rate for safety, it’s important to see where your prospects are dropping out of the process.
-When it comes to registration or authentication in the ordering process, it is a critical indicator that there is something wrong with the security of the site.
+When it comes to registration or authentication in the ordering process.
+It is a critical indicator that there is something wrong with the security of the site.
 Be sensitive to this data, make sure security isn’t responsible for lowering the stakes, and you’ll keep marketing in your corner when it comes to budget and project meetings.

 It is impossible not to notice that the above-mentioned indicators relate to sales, marketing and customers.
 It is worth recalling the main purpose of the company’s existence – generating value for owners / shareholders.

-At the end of the day, it is the profit generated that allows you to finance development and investments, pay employees, suppliers and pay off arrears.
+At the end of the day, it is the generated profit that allows you to finance development and investments, pay employees, suppliers and pay off arrears.
 Summarizing security cannot limit business, as the effect may be analogical to a cyber attack.